-As we discussed earlier, part of the answer (about 3% if we assume no growth or regression since 2018) is due to COVID and an inability to be in contact with other humans.
+As we discussed earlier, part of the answer (about 3% if we assume no growth or regression since 2018) was due to COVID and an inability to be in contact with other humans.

 Another part of the answer, according to sex educator and author Kenneth Play, is that our ability to connect in real life has diminished due to our online lives becoming richer.